arivera007/HB-Solo-Final-Project/README.md

   Tweet America is a mostly backend project.
 It is an app that shows Tweets with their location and Sentiment.
 Currently only covers the US.
 I wrote the server using Python and Flask, and SQLALchemy to talk to the DB.

 #### Pride
    My biggest challenge was the calculation of the geolocation of the tweets.
-To solve this I built a <a href="https://github.com/arivera007/HB-Solo-Final-Project/blob/master/static/db_setup.sql">Store Procedure</a> in the database written in Python, that calls the API of Google Maps Geocode.
+To solve this I built a <a href="https://github.com/arivera007/HB-Solo-Final-Project/blob/master/static/db_setup.sql">Store Procedure written in Python</a> , that calls the API of Google Maps Geocode.
 Also, within this <a href="https://github.com/arivera007/HB-Solo-Final-Project/blob/master/static/db_setup.sql">Store Procedure</a>, I implemented a cache that continually saves the results from Google Maps to minimize the number of future calls.

 #### Flow
   We start by inputting the Search Term that we want to learn about.
 With this term, using an AJAX call I send the request.
 My server in turn goes and hit Twitter’s Search API  to get the most recent tweets located in the US.